tweichle/GA-Projects/README.md

 # GA-Projects
-### General Assembly Data Science Course Projects using Python
+### General Assembly Data Science Course Projects Using Python

 This repository contains a series of projects that were completed in order to practice and apply the skills covered in-class.